pixelastic/on-circle/docs/src/installation.md

 ## Remote execution

-The `.run()` method is meant to be executed on CircleCI machines, and integrate smoothly with git so it can push back to the repository and file issues in case of an error.
+The `.run()` method is meant to be executed on CircleCI machines, and integrates smoothly with git so it can push back to the repository and file issues in case of an error.